xthecoolboy/BetaBot/README.md

 ## How to setup

-Make a bot here and grab the token
+Go to Discord Developer portal and create a bot and copy the token

 Fill in the required spots, such as token, prefix and change anything you like in config.json.